sintefenergy/shop-documentation/book/examples/basic/basic.md

 print("LRL of Reservoir 2: ",shop.model.reservoir.Reservoir2.lrl.get())
 ```

-+++ {"Collapsed": "false"}

-We continue the process of setting all relevant attributes to the reservoir objects.
+We continue the process of setting all relevant attributes to the [](reservoir) objects.
 !!!Ref. til I/O.

 ```{code-cell} ipython3